 Dairy Worker: Salary and Career Facts

 Dairy workers maintain animal living spaces, milk animals and aid with birthing.
 Keep reading to learn more about potential job duties, the necessary training and earnings for this field.
-Schools offering Animal Care degrees can also be found in these popular choices.

 What Is a Dairy Worker?